ClinicalTrials.Veeva

 Description:

-A low back pain relief device incorporating multiple speeds and patterns of vibration and optional heat, cold, or pressure delivered through a sculpted metal plate attached with a belt and controlled by buttons on the belt.
-Patients will be instructed to use the device twice daily for 20 minutes.
+A multimodal low back pain relief device incorporating 8 mechanical stimulation patterns of vibration and 5 intensity settings with optional heat, cold, or pressure delivered through a sculpted metal plate attached by a belt and controlled by buttons on the belt.
+Patients will be instructed to use the device daily for 30 minutes.

 Treatment: